 Why study Urban Ecology?

 This field is growing as sustainability becomes increasingly important to society.
-Urban ecologists study vegetation, water flow, wildlife and open spaces in cities to monitor the health of these resources and how they respond to pollution, development and other pressures.
-We monitor nutrient flow from lawns and industry into oceans; help design buildings and large developments to make them more sustainable and appealing; run nature and interpretive programs ranging from very small to citywide; study the impacts of invasive species; and explore the positive impacts that green spaces have on biodiversity and human health.
+Urban ecologists study vegetation, water flow, wildlife, and open spaces in cities to monitor the health of these resources and how they respond to pollution, development, and other pressures.
+We monitor nutrient flow from lawns and industry into oceans; help design buildings and large developments to make them more sustainable and appealing; run nature and interpretive programs ranging from very small to citywide; study the effects of invasive species; and explore the positive impacts that green spaces have on biodiversity and human health.

 The Majors and Minor

-Hofstra's undergraduate programs in Urban Ecology emphasize robust classes, internships and relevant experience.
-They are designed for students planning professional pursuits in conservation, environmental science, research, academia, urban planning, and/or plan to pursue graduate studies in these areas.
+Hofstra's undergraduate programs in urban ecology emphasize robust classes, internships, and relevant experiences.
+They are designed for students planning professional pursuits in conservation, environmental science, research, academia, urban planning, and/or planning to pursue graduate studies in these areas.

 BA in Urban Ecology

 The BA program is appropriate for students whose interests in urban ecology are more focused on the social and political aspects of the field and less on the science.
-It is also a good choice for students planning to pursue graduate studies in another area, such as education, geography, global studies, law, political science or engineering.
+It is also a good choice for students planning to pursue graduate studies in other areas, such as education, geography, global studies, law, political science, or engineering.

 BS in Urban Ecology

 The BS program is appropriate for students whose interests in urban ecology are centered on the science and involved in restoring and maintaining healthy urban habitats and their associated green spaces.